FiveDirections/IMA/README.md

 Tripwire and AIDE monitor file integrity via an on-demand or scheduled basis.
 Thus, an intruder could modify a file without detection until the next on-demand or scheduled scan.
 IMA, however, when combined with the Linux audit subsystem enables the continuous integrity reporting of files accessed or executed along with the process that accessed or executed the file.
 Replacing Tripwire/AIDE would require local or back-end logic to determine when reported hashes have changed and is not covered in this document.

 This document will provide a brief overview of IMA and describe how to enable continuous reporting of the cryptographic hashes for files executed or memory mapped for execution.
 Collecting hashes from files accessed is also possible.
-However, the shear size of the telemetry from such monitoring may severly staturate network links.
+However, the sheer size of the telemetry from such monitoring may severly saturate network links.

 ## Integrity Measurement Architecture (IMA)
 IMA was originally intended to implement the capabilities described by the Trusted Computing Group (TCG) which is a consortium of companies from the computer industry.
 The TCG designed the Trusted Platform module (TPM).
 The TPM is a hardware chip, virtual TPM (vTPM) also exist, residing on the motherboard of a computer. <span id="a3">[[3]](#f3)</span>